-- 1. A trend of salary gains appeared in all years except for a minor loss in 2018 and a more significant loss in 2022.
-The 2022 loss likely reflects the impact of current levels of inflation and may not persist over the long term. - 2.
+- 1. A trend of salary gains appeared in all years except for minor losses in 2018 and 2023 and a more significant loss in 2022.
+The 2022 and 2023 losses likely reflect the impact of current levels of inflation and may not persist over the long term. - 2.
 Prior to 2019, there were experience losses attributable to retirement.
-As anticipated by CPS's expectations, the trend appeared to have changed in the last few years but returned in 2022.
-This assumption should continue to be monitored. - 3.
-Note that prior to 2017, New Entrant liability was not separately reported and is included in the 'Other' category
+As anticipated by CPS's expectations, the trend appeared to have changed in the last few years but returned in 2022 and 2023.
+This assumption was changed effective with the June 30, 2023 valuation based on the 2023 Actuarial Experience Study. - 3.
+Note that prior to 2017, New Entrant liability was not separately reported and is included in the 'Other' category.